luquelab/Lee_etal_CSBJ_2022/README.md

 **FOLDER:** 3_executables
---> includes both G2T and MCP2T python executable files to run the tools on your data
+--> includes both G2T and MCP2T python executable files to run the tools on your data **--> If you're interested in trying out our code on your data, this is the folder you're looking for!**

 **FOLDER:** 4_github_docs
 --> (in progress)files for github pages